To Run, or Not to Run?

 Secondly, the impact of running combined with the weight of the uterus (baby + placenta + amniotic fluid = heavy!) can easily overstretch the uterine ligaments.
 This repetitive stress can lead to uterine prolapse, a condition I would do everything in my power to avoid.
 When you feel noticeable bladder pressure or urgency to pee while jogging, it’s time to switch to a lower impact workout, such as cycling, swimming or brisk walking.

-In my experience, the costs of running outweigh the benefits during second and third trimesters.
-During this special time, I urge you to consider lower impact, safer alternatives to running, such as swimming, cycling, brisk walking and our OB approved Prepare workouts.
+In my experience, the costs of running outweigh the benefits during the second and third trimesters.
+During this special time, I urge you to consider the lower impact, safer alternatives to running, such as swimming, cycling, brisk walking, and our OB-approved EMbody Prepare workouts.